Flyingfish812/p2myth/docs/Intro/index.md

 :::

-:::warning[Bad news, as you see]
+:::info[Bad news, as you see]

-2024-01-29：
+2024-03-07：

-Unfortunately, most of the content cannot be recovered, and I am currently working hard to reconstruct this site.
-The recovery time is uncertain, but you can check the rebuild progress of the website. **I would be grateful if you would provide material for our rebuild project.**
+After more than a month of reconstruction, the main content of this site has been completed.
+We have officially entered the content proofreading stage.
+You are welcome to help us proofread all kinds of content information on the website.
+If you find content that needs to be modified, please contact the admin of this site (Flyingfish812).

 :::